 Students enrolled in the joint program take classes that meet the curriculum requirements for both a PharmD and MPH.
 PharmD/MPH students work with advisors from both the School of Pharmacy and the MPH Program to design a flexible program of study that enables them to use their electives strategically to begin graduate MPH coursework.
 Depending on your matriculation year into the PharmD program, the number of elective slots and the semesters in which they are available will vary.
 Generally, your program of study will include:

-MPH core courses taken during all or most available PharmD elective slots
+MPH core courses taken during most available PharmD elective slots